Somerset County College Costs Lawyers

 Paying for a child’s college education can be a challenge for any family.
 Parents who have gone through a divorce often find the process even more difficult.
 What are your rights and responsibilities for your child as they prepare to enroll in college?

 DeTommaso Law Group can help you sort through this complex situation.
-With over 125 years of combined experience, our Somerset County divorce attorneys can provide you with sound legal advice and solid representation.
+With over 125 years of combined experience, our family law and divorce attorneys can provide you with sound legal advice and solid representation.

 To discuss your situation with our reputable family lawyers, call (908) 274-3028 today.
 We proudly serve clients in Morris, Middlesex, Hunterdon, and Union Counties, and throughout New Jersey.

 Determining Parents’ Contribution to a Child’s College Education